Ryan Kalil: Carolina Panthers

+Kalil started all 16 regular season games and both of the Panthers' postseason games in the 2014 season.

+He earned Pro Bowl and first team All-Pro honors for the 2015 season.

 It was announced on December 23, 2015, that Kalil was one of ten players on the Carolina Panthers voted into the 2016 Pro Bowl, making it his fifth appearance.
 He could not play in the Pro Bowl due to the Panthers appearance in Super Bowl 50.
 For the 2015 season, PFF rated Kalil as the third-best run-blocking center in the NFL.
+On February 7, 2016, Kalil was part of the Panthers team that played in Super Bowl 50.
+In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
 He was ranked 79th by his fellow players on the NFL Top 100 Players of 2016.

 On June 6, 2016, Kalil signed a two-year extension with the Panthers.
 He had been dealing with a shoulder injury for several weeks before leaving the Week 11 game against the New Orleans Saints.
 He was placed on injured reserve on November 29, 2016, ending his season.

 In 2017, Kalil started only six games after dealing with a neck injury for most of the season.

 On December 31, 2018, Kalil announced his retirement from the NFL after 12 seasons.
+He started in all 16 games in the 2018 season.

 New York Jets

 On August 1, 2019, Kalil came out of his brief retirement to sign a one-year contract with the New York Jets.
 He was placed on injured reserve on November 16, 2019.
+He appeared in and started seven games in the 2019 season.